Stefan Milojević (footballer, born 1991): Personal life

 Born in Brest to a Serbian parents, Milojević moved to Spain when his father moved to a Spanish club and spent ten years in Spain, qualifying him for Spanish citizenship.

+Milojević is the founder and president of a neo-Nazi biker gang called United Tribuns, which controls drug trafficking in Mallorca.
+In November 2025, he was arrested for alleged crimes of drug trafficking, arms trafficking, bribery and belonging to a criminal organization.